Redgate Medical CentreWestonzoyland RoadBridgwater Somerset, TA6 5BFTel: 01278 454560

 There’s increasing evidence that singing regularly as part of a group is good for your health and general well-being.
 Research suggests group singing has benefits for those with a long-term lung condition as it can help to reduce the feelings of being short of breath, strengthen muscles used when breathing and help you feel more in control of your breathing.
 Singing can increase the strength of your voice, improve your posture, increase your lung capacity and boost your body’s response to infection.

-Sessions take place at Sydenham Community Centre every Wednesday 11.15 am - 12.15 pm.
+Sessions take place at Bridgwater YMCA every Wednesday at 12 noon.
 No booking is required, just simply turn up and take part.
+Cost per session = £2.
 Note - this activity takes place outside.
 Participants should wear loose comfortable clothing and appropriate footwear and bring a drink with them

 For those suffering with long term health conditions such as diabetes, heart disease, asthma/COPD, kidney disease, stroke we offer annual Birthday Reviews to help them manage their condition.
 We encourage patients to book their annual review in the month of their Birthday.